tylerfeldman321/11ft8-crash-detection/README.md

 ## Usage

 ### Inference on Videos
 To get timestamps of potential crashes, run the following command in your terminal or anaconda.
+Replace <video_file.mp4> with the path to your video file.
 You must be in the root directory of this repository.
 You may have to run `python` or `python3` for all of these python commands depending on your installation.

 ```bash
 python crash_predictor.py <video_file.mp4>